ds-102/fa22/about.md

 All course announcements will be made on Ed.

 ## Important Information

-**NOTE:** The below information reflects our plans for the bulk of the semester.
-Note that all activities will be held remotely for the first two weeks, per campus.
-However, once campus allows, we plan to return to *primarily* in-person lab, discussion, and office hours, although we do plan to have remote options available for all class activity beyond the first two weeks. *Lecture will be held remotely throughout the entire semester.*

-**Lecture:** Tuesdays and Thursdays from 9:30 AM to 11:00 AM, remotely on Zoom.
-See Ed posts (link coming soon) for the zoom link.
-Lecture videos will be recorded and links will be available on the course website within a few hours after lecture.

-**Discussion session:** Wednesdays in-person (with virtual sessions for those unable to be on campus: more info TBA).
-See Ed posts (link coming soon) for more information on this.
-Attendance is highly encouraged but not mandatory.

-**Lab:** Mondays in-person (with virtual sessions for those unable to be on campus: more info TBA).
+**Lecture videos:** Lecture videos will be released on Tuesdays and Thursdays by 11AM, and will be accessible from the main site: we'll also make announcements on Ed when they're released.
+You can watch these videos at your own pace, but an instructor or GSI will be available to answer lecture questions on Ed in near real-time from 2-3PM on Tuesdays and Thursdays.

+**Discussion session:** Discussion section will be held **in-person** on Fridays from 3:30-5 in 100 Lewis, led by your instructors.
+These sections will cover important problem-solving skills that bridge the concepts in the lecture videos with the skills you'll need to apply the ideas on the homework and beyond.
+Attendance is required: you must turn in your discussion worksheet at the end of class to receive credit.

+**Lab:** Mondays in-person.
 You can complete lab assignments on your own time, but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.

 **Contacting Course Staff**: The best way to contact course staff is using Ed, using a private post as needed—we'll be checking it regularly and should respond to most questions within a day or less.
-If you need to reach out to course staff and Ed isn't suitable, you can email [data102@berkeley.edu], and you should get a response within a few days. **Please avoid emailing professors or GSIs directly!**
+If you need to reach out to course staff and Ed isn't suitable, you can email [data102@berkeley.edu], and you should get a response within a few days. **Please avoid emailing professors or GSIs directly!** You are much less likely to get a timely response.

 ## Office Hour, Lab, and Discussion Schedule